MikeDigitize/Getting_Started_With_TDD/README.md

 Ok now it's looking a little neater.
 And all tests are still green.

-Hopefully this is helping to demonstrate that testing is an organic journey.
+Hopefully this is helping demonstrate that testing is an organic journey.
-Our code evolves as we learn more about the inner workings of our functionality.
+Our code evolves as we learn more about the inner workings of our functionality and refactor accordingly as we progress.
 Our tests are there to prod and poke at the functionality to make sure it stands up to scrutiny.

 As long as we follow some general principles we will end up with the right result.